I used to be a radical.

 What to Do When You Don’t Know What to Do

-A Human Trafficking Task Force I am part of hosted the film Not My Life a couple of weeks ago (read more here).
+A Human Trafficking Organization I am part of hosted the film Not My Life a couple of weeks ago (read more here).
 We were prepared with a cool brochure, giving people 27 things to do (representing the 27 million slaves in our world) in response to those whose eyes were opened to the evil of human trafficking.
 We had tables.
 More brochures.
 Books.
 Information.

-Irrelevantly, we also had great cookies.
+We also had great cookies.

 And we stood around hoping someone, anyone would ask us questions.
 We were ready.
 We were ready to bond together, welcoming the newbies to our pack of local abolitionists.